 There are many similarities between breast cancer in men and women, but there are some important differences that affect finding it early.

 The most obvious difference between the male and female breast is size.
 Because men have very little breast tissue, it is easier for men and their health care professionals to feel small masses (tumors).
 On the other hand, because men have so little breast tissue, cancers do not need to grow very far to reach the nipple, the skin covering the breast, or the muscles underneath the breast.
-So even though breast cancers in men tend to be slightly smaller than in women when they are first found, they more often have already spread to nearby tissues or lymph nodes.
+So even though breast cancers in men tend to be slightly smaller than in women when they are first found, more often have already spread to nearby tissues or lymph nodes.
 The extent of spread is one of the most important factors in the prognosis (outcome) of a breast cancer.

 Another difference is that breast cancer is common among women and rare among men.
 Women tend to be aware of this disease and its possible warning signs, but many men do not think that they can get it at all.
-Some men ignore breast lumps or think they are caused by an infection or some other reason, and they do not get medical treatment until the mass has had a chance to grow.
+Some men ignore breast lumps or think they are caused by an infection or some other reason, and don't get medical treatment until the mass has had a chance to grow.
 Some men are embarrassed when they find a breast lump and worry that someone might question their masculinity.
 This could also delay diagnosis and reduce a man's chances for successful treatment.

 Because breast cancer in men can be caused by BRCA mutations, men with breast cancer should also consider genetic testing.

 If you are thinking about having genetic testing, it is strongly recommended that you talk first to a professional qualified to explain and interpret these tests, such as a genetic counselor or a nurse or doctor with special training.
 It is very important to understand what genetic testing can and can't tell you, and to carefully weigh the benefits and risks of testing before having it done.
 Test results are not always clear cut, and even if they are, it's not always clear what should be done about them.
 There may be other concerns as well, such as what the results might mean for other family members.
-Testing is also expensive and may not be covered by some health insurance plans.